-EDUC 339 Methods of Teaching Reading and Language Arts for the Beginning Reader - 4 Cr.
-Hrs......Spring

-This course is designed to provide elementary education majors with instructional strategies needed to plan and implement an integrated reading/language arts program in grades kindergarten through second.
+- EDUC 339 Methods of Teaching Reading and Language Arts for the Beginning Reader 4 Credit Hours......Spring This course is designed to provide elementary education majors with instructional strategies needed to plan and implement an integrated reading/language arts program in grades kindergarten through second.
 A balanced literacy approach is emphasized, which includes listening, reading and writing.
 Early Field Experience is required.
-Must be taken concurrently with EDUC 333.
+Must be taken concurrently with EDUC 333 and EDUC 335 Methods of Teaching Science for Elementary Teachers.
 Prerequisite: Acceptance into the Teacher Education Program.